 If you want to practice the simulation bit, then you can order the CD (which is available when you book the test) however, I found the CD very different that the actual test.
 The Hazard Perception part asks you to identify hazards by clicking the mouse.
 For example, if you see a bicycle pulling out from a side road, click the mouse.
 My biggest tip for the Hazard Perception part is to NOT OVER click.
 If you do so it will automatically kick you out of that simulation and you’ll lose points.

 (3) Practice makes perfect

 Most of us have been driving in the US for a number of years.
 Like everyone else, I got my license when I was 16, and thought the test here would, as a result of driving for 15+ years, be easy.
 It’s not.
-They make the test very difficult, and trust me when I say, they are out to fail you.
-If you’ve never dealt with major roundabouts before, then now is the time to practice them before you get the behind the wheel with an examiner.
+They make the test very difficult and trust me when I say, they are out to fail you.
+If you’ve never dealt with major roundabouts before, then now is the time to practice them before you get behind the wheel with an examiner, so I’d recommend booking in some driving lessons in Stockport or where ever you happen to be.
 It’s also time to learn how to parallel park if you haven’t mastered the skill.
-As Cher Horowitz once said “Why would I need to learn to park in LA, everywhere has valet!” #Truth.
+As Cher Horowitz once said, “Why would I need to learn to park in LA, everywhere has valet!” #Truth.

 I would love to be able to recommend my driving instructor but he actually was not my cup of tea, and I only stuck with him because I wanted the process done and dusted.
 If you have a friend or a spouse with a car, practice with them.
 The more comfortable you are on the road, the better.